Modifications of Hodge bundles and enumerative geometry : the stable hyperelliptic locus: Introduction

 Now suppose $X_0$ varies in a versal family $(X_0\subset X)/(0\in B)$ and admits a section $\theta$ (not considered part of the data and subject to change), whose value over $0\in B$ is a Weierstrass point $\theta_0$ on $X_0$, and extend $(s.)$ to a basis $\tilde s_i$ of the Hodge bundle $\bE$ over $B$.
 In terms of a local fibre coordinate, we can write, after a suitable change of basis

 where the $z_i, w_{ij}\in\m_{0,B}$.
-With suitable $B$-linear combinations, we may assume $w_{ij}=0$ for $j$ even.
-By suitably changing the section $\theta$, or equivalently, changing the fibre coordinate $x$ based at $\theta$ to $x-z_1/2$, we may assume $z_1=0.$ This ensures that $\theta$ is in the ramification locus of the map to $\P^1$ determined by $s_0, s_1$.
+By suitably changing the section $\theta$, or equivalently, changing the fibre coordinate $x$ based at $\theta$ to $x-z_1/2$, we may assume $z_1=0$, i.e. $s_1=x^2$.
+This ensures that $\theta$ is in the ramification locus of the map to $\P^1$ determined by $s_0, s_1$.
 As long as $X$ varies in the hyperelliptic locus $\he_B$, the latter ramification locus coincides locally with the locus of Weierstrass points, which itself is \'etale over $\he_B$.
-Thus, $\theta$ remains a Weierstrass point in any deformation of $X$ \emph{as hyperelliptic curve.} Consequently, note that the schematic condition defining the base hyperelliptic locus $\he_B\subset B$ is now precisely
+Thus, $\theta$ remains a Weierstrass point in any deformation of $X$ \emph{as hyperelliptic curve.} Then for $i>1$, we may inductively subtract off a suitable $\O_B$-linear combination of the $s_h, h<i$ to arrange that $w_{ij}=0$ for $j$ even.
+Consequently, note that the schematic condition defining the locus $\he_B\subset B$ is now precisely

-Indeed this vanishing condition is equivalent to $h^1(\O(2\theta)=h^0(\omega(-2\theta)\geq g-1$, i.e. by Riemann-Roch, $h^0(\O(2\theta))\geq 2.$ The fibre of $\he^2_B\to\he_B$ is the graph of the hyperelliptic involution on a given curve, which for suitable coordinates is given by the 'antidiagonal' $\sigma_1=0$ (which is transverse to the diagonal, due to the fact that the involution has simple fixed points).
+Indeed this vanishing condition is equivalent to $h^1(\O(2\theta))=h^0(\omega(-2\theta)\geq g-1$, i.e. by Riemann-Roch, $h^0(\O(2\theta))\geq 2.$ The fibre of $\he^2_B\to\he_B$ is the graph of the hyperelliptic involution on a given curve, which for suitable coordinates is given by the 'antidiagonal' $\sigma_1=0$ (which is transverse to the diagonal, due to the fact that the involution has simple fixed points).
 Because $\he_B\subset B$ is a smooth subvariety of codimension $g-2$, $z_2,...,z_{g-2}$ are regular parameters near $0$.
 Now because the $w_{ij}$ vanish on the hyperelliptic locus, we can write \eqspl{}{ w_{ij}=\sum\limits_{k=2}^{g-1} u_{ijk}z_k } Plugging this into the Brill-Noether matrix for the family, we obtain

 \eqspl{bn-rel-he}{ \left [

 \right ] } which is column-equivalent to \eqspl{bn-rel-he2}{ \left [

 \right ] }